-What is inactive window scrolling feature?
+What is the inactive window scrolling feature?

-Inactive window scrolling feature was not natively available in previous Windows versions and users had to use third-party tools to enable inactive window scrolling feature in Windows 7/8.
+Inactive window scrolling feature was not natively available in previous Windows versions, and users had to use third-party tools to enable inactive window scrolling feature in Windows 7/8.

 The inactive window scrolling feature in Windows 10 allows you a scroll an inactive window without clicking on it.
-That is, the feature enables you scroll a non-focused window without clicking on it.
+That is, the feature enables you to scroll a non-focused window without clicking on it.

-But in Windows 10, you can scroll the inactive window (Firefox here) by just hovering the mouse cursor over it and moving mouse wheel or clicking arrow keys on keyboard.
-The advantage of this feature is that you can scroll inactive window without clicking on it or making it active.
+But in Windows 10, you can scroll the inactive window (Firefox here) by just hovering the mouse cursor over it and moving mouse wheel or clicking arrow keys on the keyboard.
+The advantage of this feature is that you can scroll an inactive window without clicking on it or making it active.

 Step 4: Finally, turn off the option titled Scroll inactive windows when I hover over them.
 And if it’s turned off, you can enable the same here.